 These alerts warn VTS users whenever a ships speed over ground (SOG) is outside pre-defined boundaries.

 Competent and VTS authorities may define upper and lower speed limits for navigation in certain areas such as port zones and traffic lanes.
 To implement this functionality, sufficiently accurate and reliable speed estimation should be available to avoid false alerts.

+Voice recognition and location of ships

+In addition that the error of traditional RDF is large, especially when multiple ships call VTS at the same time, RDF cannot provide accurate ship identification and location, which is not conducive to the improve work efficiency of VTS personnel.
+AI technology will help achieve "voice recognition and location of ships" especially in areas with high density, thereby reducing the workload of VTS personnel, who can devote more attention to the management of ship anomalies.

+The workflow of voice recognition and location of ships

 Specific Design and Installation Considerations

 The selection of DST for a VTS system should be considered in conjunction with a historical analysis of the specific behaviour, characteristics of the vessels, typical routes, and hazards that may affect the efficient and safe movement of vessels within the VTS area affected.